RobertoPrevato/jQuery-DataEntry/README.md

 **Features**:
 - Provides a way to implement form validation with little coding
 - Provides a structure to manage the client side validation at application level: keeping it consistent in every form
-- Provides a flexible way to define validation that require AJAX calls
+- Provides a flexible way to define validation rules, also involving AJAX calls or other asynchronous operations
-- Automatic logic to display error messages;
+- Automatic field decoration
 - Automatic formatting logic
 - Automatic constraints logic
 - Connectors for Angular and Knockout
+- Easily customizable

+**Examples**:
+- Simply download the code and open the index.html in a browser (they don't require a local web server)
+- External libraries are loaded using CDN